Apply to this program through NursingCAS. Review the sections below before you begin.

-- Submit evidence of current American Heart Association (AHA) Basic Life Support (BLS) Online didactic course and written test are available for a fee for those students who need to recertify at http://www.OnlineAHA.org.
+- Submit evidence of current American Heart Association (AHA) Basic Life Support (BLS).
+Online didactic course and written test are available for a fee for those students who need to recertify at: elearning.heart.org.
 No online skills testing will be accepted.

-- Submit evidence of current immunization or immune status (MMR, Tetanus, Varicella, Hepatitis B series) and a PPD or T-Spot (or documentation of appropriate follow up for PPD positive results).
+- Submit evidence of current immunizations or immune status (MMR, Tetanus, Varicella, Hepatitis B series) and a PPD or T-Spot (or documentation of appropriate follow up for PPD positive results).

 - Initiate and pay for any additional security checks and drug screenings required for placement into agencies for clinical experiences.
 Some agencies require annual screening and affidavits.

-To remain in the DNP program, the students must:
+To remain in the AGACNP Graduate Certificate program, the students must:

-- Complete all coursework within five academic years after admission into the DNP program.
-Continuous enrollment in the BSN-DNP program is required once FNP clinical courses are initiated.
+- Complete all coursework within three academic years after admission into the AGACNP Graduate Certificate program.

-- Demonstrate acceptable levels of maturity and integrity, as well as behaviors and attitudes normally expected of professional nurses in advanced nursing roles.
+- Demonstrate acceptable levels of maturity, integrity and professionalism as well as behaviors and attitudes normally expected of professional nurses in advanced nursing roles.

-- Demonstrate acceptable professional progression in application of skills and knowledge in the Nurse Educator Certificate program.
+- Demonstrate acceptable professional progression in application of skills and knowledge in the AGACNP Graduate Certificate program.